JehnenS/FinTextSim-LLM/README.md

 Repository containing the code for FinTextSim-LLM as outlined in Jehnen et al. (2025) (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5365002)
 FinTextSim-LLM is a a scalable and interpretable framework for extracting topic-specific sentiment from 10-K filings.
 Our approach combines FinTextSim, a domain-specific sentence-transformer, with a lightweight, retrieval-augmented generation setup.
-Over 86% of sentences are classified via efficient embedding-based similarity.
+88% of sentences are classified via efficient embedding-based similarity.
 Only ambiguous cases, identified through entropy and silhouette score, are passed to an LLM, guided by topic definitions and document context.
 This hybrid design injects domain-knowledge, improves efficiency and enhances transparency, addressing key concerns about LLM deployment in financial settings.

-Empirically, FinTextSim-LLM achieves \textcolor{red}{98.2\%} coverage, substantially outperforming embedding-clustering and LLM-based topic modeling methods.
+Empirically, FinTextSim-LLM achieves 99.1% coverage, substantially outperforming embedding-clustering and LLM-based topic modeling methods.
-When integrated into predictive models,  FinTextSim-LLM's topic-specific sentiment significantly enhances forecasts of changes in diluted earnings per share, outperforming financial-only models, and exceeding the effect of document-level sentiment by up to \textcolor{red}{49\%}.
+When integrated into predictive models of diluted earnings-per-share direction, topic-specific sentiment yields systematic improvements in probability calibration.

-Importantly, in a downstream hedge portfolio task, models incorporating topic-level sentiment generate statistically significant excess returns, capturing persistent underreaction to narrative disclosures.
-Text-only features alone recover a substantial share of the return-relevant information, while combining sentiment with financial variables yields the strongest and most robust portfolio performance across multiple time horizons.
+Importantly, in a downstream hedge-portfolio evaluation, models incorporating topic-level sentiment generate economically large and statistically significant excess returns of up to 13%, capturing persistent market underreaction.
+Text-only strategies recover up to 84% of the perfect-foresight benchmark.
+Overall, combining sentiment with financial variables yields the strongest and most robust portfolio performance across multiple time horizons.
-These findings highlight that qualitative disclosures encode durable, forward-looking information that complements quantitative fundamentals.
+These findings indicate that qualitative disclosures encode durable, forward-looking information that complements quantitative fundamentals.

 Overall, FinTextSim-LLM provides a transparent, scalable, and domain-aligned approach for integrating LLM-derived textual signals into financial prediction, offering both improved forecasting performance and economically meaningful investment insights.
-The processing of the code is organized into several modules.

 ## Data Origin
 We source our data from the Notre Dame Software Repository for Accounting and Finance in text-file format, which underwent a 'Stage One Parse' to remove all HTML tags.